/ HALion Developer Resource / HALion Tutorials & Guidelines / Tutorials /

 ❕ Do not forget to save or export your VST preset after adding new ressources to it.

-3. If you are working on a HALion Sonic library, activate As HS Layer and Verify.
+3. If you are working on a HALion Sonic library, activate Export as HALion Sonic Layer and Verify HALion Sonic Layer Structure.

 4. Choose a location and a file name.
 The location becomes your working directory.
 The file name should correspond to the name of your instrument.